Tuesday, October 29, 2024

 Krolak’s compositions on that CD are more traditional jazz, but not overbearing.
 It’s stuff I can enjoy.
 So I took a gamble and ordered three other discounted discs by him.
 Alas, when I listened to those three, I quickly understood why he had been referring to his repertoire in previous emails as “a sonic experience.”
 The second batch of discs were not nearly as appealing.
 Kind of hard to describe.
 They were approaching abstract because of their absence of structure and continuity.

-I did the same thing with an artist named Andrew Colyer, whose Facebook teaser ad screamed New Age piano all over the place.
+I did the same thing with yet another artist named Andrew Colyer, whose Facebook teaser ad screamed New Age piano all over the place.
 I liked the tune he used for his teaser ad, and the disc it was on (I ordered just that one) was fine.
 But when I took a gamble and ordered two others, including a Christmas album, I didn’t care for either one.
 Like the second batch of Krolak CDs, Colyer’s two other CDs I ordered were “sonic experiences.”

 If you’re inferring that “sonic experience(s),” at least in my case, means it’s not a good thing, you are correct.
 At least for my personal taste.